VMois/vmois.github.io/_posts/2022-01-30-how-to-use-github-projects-effectively.md

 comments: false
 readtime: true
 slug: how-to-use-github-projects-effectively
+last_modified_at: February 13, 2022
 ---

 [GitHub Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects)
-is a recently released GitHub project management tool that provides a flexible way to organize work.
+is a recently released free GitHub project management tool that provides a flexible way to organize work.
 Despite that it is still in beta, I think this is a big step forward.
 But, with great flexibility comes great uncertainty.
 That is why, in this article, I want to share some tips on how to use GitHub Projects effectively.

+In addition, for some tips, you will find examples of public GitHub Projects that follow the tip.
+This can be an inspiration for how to organize your own project.

 ## 1. Use draft issues

 Draft issues belong to your GitHub Project instead of a repository like regular issues.
+You can add title and description in a similar way as with regular issues.

 ![Example of a draft issue in GitHub Projects](/assets/posts/github-draft-issue-example.png)